 What Is Irony?
 (Definition with Examples)

-What Is Irony?
-(Definition with Examples)Irony is the use of an expression (often delivered sarcastically or humorously) to express the opposite of its literal meaning.
-This is known as verbal irony.
-It is a synonym for sarcasm.
+- Verbal Irony.
+Verbal irony is an expression (often delivered sarcastically or humorously) to express the opposite of its literal meaning.
+(It is a synonym for sarcasm.)

-Verbal irony is not the same as situational irony.
-In situational irony, an event occurs which is seemingly in mockery of the circumstances.
+- Situational Irony.
+Situational irony is an event which occurs seemingly in mockery of the circumstances.

 - James Bellamy, who has campaigned for years against the Dangerous Dogs Act, was hospitalised after a vicious attack by his neighbour's dog.